DO4TECH/01-Learn-Rust/README.md

 CMD ["code-server", "--bind-addr=0.0.0.0:8080", "--auth=none"]
 ```

-Although it's not extremely complex it took me longer than I expected to create this Dockerfile and I think it's interesting that we go through it together.
+Although it's not extremely complex, it took me longer than I expected to create this Dockerfile and I think it's interesting that we go through it together.

-The first part is very common I choose ubuntu:20.04 as base image because ubuntu is widely adopted by the docker community thus it is easy to find support and the version 20.04 because it is a LTS.
+The first part is very common.
+I chose ubuntu:20.04 as base image.
+Indeed ubuntu is widely adopted by the docker community thus it is easy to find support.
+And the version 20.04 because it is a long term support.
 The RUN directive installs some necessary system tools:

-- [Curl](https://curl.haxx.se/) to download some installation scripts and package
+- [Curl](https://curl.haxx.se/) to download some installation scripts and packages
-- [Git](https://git-scm.com/) because it is used by [Cargo](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html) the Rust build system and package manager
+- [Git](https://git-scm.com/) because it is used by the Rust build system and package manager: [Cargo](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html)
-- sudo because it is needed to install [code-server](https://github.com/cdr/code-server) a very nice [VS Code](https://github.com/Microsoft/vscode) clone with a web UI
+- sudo because it is needed to install [code-server](https://github.com/cdr/code-server), a very nice [VS Code](https://github.com/Microsoft/vscode) clone with a web UI
-- [build-essential](https://packages.ubuntu.com/focal/build-essential) a meta package containing essential building tools
+- [build-essential](https://packages.ubuntu.com/focal/build-essential): a meta package containing essential building tools
-- [LLDB](https://lldb.llvm.org/) the debugger of the [LLVM](https://llvm.org/) project
+- [LLDB](https://lldb.llvm.org/): the debugger of the [LLVM](https://llvm.org/) project

 ```dockerfile
 FROM ubuntu:20.04